The JRB presents an original short story by Gloria Mwaniga Minage.

 ‘Then go and sit with your bragging sister.’

 ‘I was not talking to you, mango head.
 In fact, I can run ten times faster than you boys.
 Come, let us run and see who is faster.
 The last one is the wife of Mr Frog.’

-We stand on our knees and even before Willy shouts on-your-marks-get-ready-GO, the familiar cough of Maajanga’s lorry mtenga stops us in our tracks.
+Willy says yes and Omido says yes and Kiyingu says yes and because it is yesyesyes we stand on our knees but even before Willy shouts on-your-marks-get-ready-GO, the familiar cough of Maajanga’s lorry mtenga stops us in our tracks.

 Nobody is inside our houses in block B because it is so hot now; the weather is wearing an abnormal aridness and the yellow fire-sun has suckled the coolness out of the air and left a waterlessness that cracks lips and feet.

 The landlady, Mama Amu, has been cheating-promising to put ceiling boards to reduce the heat.
 We have waited and waited and waited.
 Even Mama is tired of waiting.
 She has stopped praying for the landlady’s heart of stone to be turned to flesh so she can have mercy on babies who get heat-rash.
 But you see, that Mama Amu, she just pouts her thick lips and says, ‘Who can afford luxuries like ceilings in these times?